-This T Level will give you a solid foundation that will support you to progress into a number of areas in engineering and manufacturing, with occupational specialisms to be confirmed soon.
+This T Level will give you a solid foundation that will allow you to progress into a number of areas in engineering and manufacturing.

 T Levels are a brand-new qualification designed to give you a head start towards the future you want.
 They follow GCSEs and are equivalent to three A Levels.

 This two-year T Level qualification brings classroom and work placement together on a course designed with employers and businesses.

 You’ll spend 80% of your time in the classroom and 20% on a 45-day placement to give you the skills and knowledge employers are looking for.

 Your T Level will help you to step straight into your chosen career, an Apprenticeship or a degree.

 The qualification will help you gain an understanding of the engineering industry and you will cover topics such as: